bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 it&apos;s going to check to make sure that all the assets have loaded before it runs the callback function.
 Which is the anonymous function you see on that first line of the script there.
-And everything is going to happen inside of that anonymous function that runs after the page has loaded.
+And everything is going to happen inside of that anonymous function that runs after the page has loaded.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 378. add event listener to javascript (226) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">